ArrayHQ/medium/readme.txt

 === Gallery Image Posts ===

+* To use the gallery feature, you must have the latest version of the Okay Toolkit plugin and WordPress 3.5 or newer.
+Be sure to read the Toolkit setup above and also check out [this quick video](https://vimeo.com/57772300) I made showing how it works

+* To use the awesome new WordPress galleries, you first need to be running WordPress 3.5.
+Secondly you need to install the Okay Toolkit.
+See instructions above.

+* Once you have the Okay Toolkit installed, go to Settings -> Okay Toolkit.
+Enable the [Enable Gallery Feature](http://cl.ly/MJJx) towards the bottom of the page and Save your settings

-* Create a new post and add a title and description.
+* Create a new post and add a title and description

-* Write your content and add whatever styling you want.
+* On the right hand side of your page, you'll see the Format box.
+Click Gallery to set the post format and activate the gallery options

-* Click the Upload/Insert button.
-Once the Upload dialog opens, upload all of the images you'd like in your gallery.
+* Under your post editor, you'll see the [Okay Gallery pane](http://cl.ly/MIk4).
+Click the Edit Gallery button.
+Once the Edit Featured Gallery dialog opens, upload the images you'd like in your gallery, or select them from images you've already uploaded with the [Add to Gallery link](http://cl.ly/MJTg).
+Once your images are selected, click Add to Gallery.
 When finished, you can arrange your images by selecting and dragging them into position.
-All uploaded images will appear in the slider gallery.

-* On the right hand side of your page, you'll see the Format pane.
-Click Gallery to set the post format.
+If the theme supports image captions, you can add one in the [Edit Featured Gallery page](http://cl.ly/MJAU)

-* Once you've added your images and content, and set the format to Gallery you can publish and preview your post.
+* Once you've added your images and content you can publish and preview your post